Saturday, May 30th, 2020

 A few years after I drove and delivered messages for the law firm, someone from my school asked if I would be willing to drive a van for them.
 A delegation of English-speaking scholars from across the Muslim world was about to come to Los Angeles.
 Was I available and would I be willing to drive them around?
 Yes, I was available.
 And yes, I would drive them around LA.

 The year was 2002.
 September 11th was a very recent and raw memory.
 The United States State Department, in cooperation with some institutions of higher learning, had arranged for a delegation of English-speaking Muslim scholars to tour the United States.
-I believe that the US State Department and the American schools hoped that the scholars would return to their respective countries and speak positively about what they saw and experienced in the USA.
+I believe that the US State Department and the American schools hoped that the scholars would return to their respective countries and speak positively about what they had seen and experienced in the USA.
 The tour was an attempt at academic and religious diplomacy.
 Good PR was surely the goal.
 I’m not sure if that’s what happened, though.
 Still, it was eye-opening to be their driver.

 One of the destinations to which I drove the scholars was Wilshire Boulevard Temple.
 As the name indicates, Wilshire Boulevard Temple is located on Wilshire Boulevard, a road that runs right through downtown Los Angeles.
 You may have heard of it before.
 The Temple, which I will abbreviate from hence as WBT, is an impressive historic building that belongs to a Jewish congregation.
 From an artistic standpoint, WBT visually wows a visitor.
-It has a big central rotunda, much like most capitol state buildings.
+It has a big central rotunda, much like most state capitol buildings.
 If you stand underneath the rotunda and look upward, as I did, golden gilded Hebrew letters and words go around the inside of it.
 To my surprise and delight, I could read it.
 I knew exactly what it said.
 It was the Shema.

 “Hear, O Israel: The LORD our God, the LORD is one.”
 That would be Deuteronomy 6:4; and that is the Shema.

 For me, it was an electrifying moment.
 Not long before that, I had taken Hebrew.
 I stood there, looking upward, and actually read what it said, with ease.
 And I was struck by the weight and the serendipity of that moment.
 Representatives of the three religions that lay claim to the monotheism proclaimed in that verse were all gathered there.
 However, we were hardly in harmony.
-For one thing, we disagreed about the identity of the temple.
+For one thing, we disagreed about the identity of the Temple (of God).